Become A Mentor

 Frequently Asked Questions

-You are welcome to apply to be a mentor if you completed the LOT program.
-Completion means finishing 10 (or more) modules on the HUB and that you attended at least 70% of the group meetings when you were a participant.
+You are welcome to apply to be a mentor if you completed the LOT program with a Certificate of Completion.
+Completion means 24+ professional development hours including finishing 10 (or more) modules on the HUB and that you attended at least 70% of the group meetings when you were a participant.

 Yes, both.